slz2003/RFCScope_Errata_Filtering/Errata_filtering/Result_manual/9761-11/packetizer_raw_output.md

 Either update the YANG modules to import ietf-netconf-acm and attach the nacm:default-deny-write extension to all appropriate nodes, or modify the descriptive text to remove the incorrect claim.

+**Severity:** Medium
+  *Basis:* Operators might assume enhanced security controls are enforced by the schema when they are not, leading to misconfigurations.

+**Confidence:** High

 ---

 ## Report 6: 9761-11-6